nsweeting/authex/README.md

 end
 ```

 Authorize a user to access a particular endpoint using their token scopes.
+Authorization

-Authorization works by combining the "permits" with the "type" of request that
-is being made.
+works by combining the "permits" with the "type" of request that is being made.

 For example, with our controller below, we are permitting "user" and "admin"
 access.
 The show action would be a `GET` request, and would therefore be a "read"
 type.

 So, in order to access the show action, our token would require one of the
-two following scopes: `["user/read", "admin/read"].
+two following scopes: `["user/read", "admin/read"]`.

+If a user fails to meet the scope requirements with their token, it will put a
+403 status and halt the conn.

 Requests are bucketed under the following types: